 Website: Northern Frontier Visitors Center

-This highly popular trail is located in Yellowknife, NWT, Canada and attracts visitors throughout the year.
+One of the best activities in Yellowknife is hiking through this highly popular trail located in Northwest Territories, Canada.
+It attracts visitors throughout the year.
 Cameron Falls Trail leads to a wonderful suspension bridge and a picturesque waterfall that is definitely a great treat for the sore eyes.
-The trail is quite a popular path for sightseeing, picnicking and hiking.
+The trail is quite a popular path for sightseeing, picnicking, and hiking.
 The entire trail covers a distance of 1.2 kilometers (0.74 miles) and offers an experience of moderate adventure.

 The historic Old Town of Yellowknife still features glimpses of the excitement that prevailed during the “dirty thirties.”
 It was an era when miners constructed wooden shacks, pitched tents.
 Other interesting sights include Latham Island and Peace River Flats.
 You can see beautifully preserved old log buildings and shacks that are hidden among the more modern buildings.